szhh521/CircCNN/README.md

 # CircCNN
 Python code for Predicting the Back-Splicing Sites for Circular RNA Formation by Cross-Validation and Convolutional Neural Networks

-# Code Describe

-In this study, we propose CircCNN using convolution neural network and batch normalization for predicting pre-mRNA back-splicing sites.
-Experimental results on three datasets show that CircCNN outperforms other baseline models.
-Moreover, PWM features extract by CircCNN are converted as motifs.
-Further analysis reveals that some of motifs found by CircCNN match known motifs involved in gene expression regulation, the distribution of motif and special short sequence is important for pre-mRNA back-splicing.
-In general, the findings in this study provide a new direction for exploring pre-mRNA back-splicing for CircRNA formation.

-For details of this work, users can refer to our paper "Predicting the Back-Splicing Sites for Circular RNA Formation by Cross-Validation and Convolutional Neural Networks" (Zhen Shen, Lin Yuan, et al. 2022).

 # Software Requests
 Python 3.6